mnv3/ECE-2028-Final-Project-/README.md

 # ECE-2028-Final-Project-Fairness-Audit
 # Fairness Audit: UCI Adult Income Classifier

 A Jupyter notebook conducting a fairness audit of a binary classifier trained on the UCI Adult income dataset, structured around the **Map**, **Measure**, and **Manage** functions of the NIST AI Risk Management Framework.
-The audit also examines a parallel governance question: who should be responsible for conducting the audit (internal developers, external independent auditors, or a hybrid of both).
+The audit also examines a governance question: who should be responsible for conducting the audit (internal developers, external independent auditors, or a hybrid of both)?

 ## Contents